How to Boost Your Mood with Food

 Apples, bananas, and oranges are packed with fiber and vitamin C. The sweet tastes and aromatic smells of these fruits can brighten one’s outlook and promote well-being.

 If you struggle with drastic changes in your mood and energy levels often, it can be helpful to avoid certain foods and beverages that can trigger mood swings.
 Here are some foods and beverages to avoid:

 - White Rice

 As with any changes in diet, it is important to introduce new foods gradually to allow your body to adjust to a new routine and ensure that you do not have any food allergies.
 You will be amazed at the abundance of energy and the lifted moods these healthful foods will provide.
-Remember, fuel your brain with these key nutrients and supplements and you will be feeling your best in no time!
+Remember, fuel your brain with these key nutrients and supplements to support stress and mood and you will be feeling your best in no time!